rayjan0114/yolov3-spp-tiny/README.md

 Comparing to the origin repo from Glenn Jocher's, we do (1).class-wise kmeans (2).tanh shape for tuning hyperarameter iou_t (3).cutout data augmentation (4).yolov3-spp-tiny model structure.

-#### This is an repo working on a competition, so more details will be released after the competition finished.
+#### This is an repo working on a competition, so more details will be released after the competition is finished.